-H1/9 YELLOW (+) IGNITION INPUT, ZONE 5
+H1/9 YELLOW (+) ignition input

 Connect this wire to the (+)12V ignition wire.
 This wire is pre-wired to the starter kill relay and must show (+)12V with the key in Run position and during cranking.
 Take great care that this wire cannot be shorted to the chassis at any point.
-This wire will report Zone 5.

-H1/10 BROWN (+) SIREN OUTPUT
+H1/10 BROWN (+) siren output

-Connect this to the red wire of the Revenger[®] siren.
+Connect this to the red wire of the Revenger® siren.
 Connect the black wire of the siren to (-) chassis ground, preferably at the same point you connect the control module's black ground wire.

-H1/11 RED (+)12V CONSTANT POWER INPUT
+H1/11 RED (+)12V constant power input